 (3) Where the Department has varied or suspended any requirements under sub paragraph (2), it shall publish directions to the farmers in the area concerned stating, with reasons, the details and duration of the variation or suspension, and the farmers shall comply with the requirements as varied in the directions.

-(4) The farmer shall ensure that residues of crops harvested after 1st November are not disturbed until just before sowing the spring crop on that land.
+(4)

-(5) Sub-paragraph (1) does not apply in relation to any land between 1 November and 15 January where:
+(5) Sub-paragraph (1) does not apply in relation to any land between harvest and 15th January where –

-the land is used for a ploughing match organised by the Northern Ireland Ploughing Association or any body affiliated to it; and
+(i) the land is used for a ploughing match and the farmer has received a Derogation from the Department; or

-that association or body has received a derogation from the Department.
+(ii) the land is ploughed as part of practice for a ploughing match.

 Minimum land management reflecting site specific conditions to limit erosion